woodwardmatt/hashgraph-tools/README.md

 The following will be required:
 - You will need an operator account to pay for the update transaction (account ID and private key)
 - You will need the account details of the account to update (account ID and private key)
+- This code runs under Node JS (and has the "npm start" script command already configured)

 ## Notes
 The following are worth noting: